Open up Your Small Rental Space with These Pro Tips

 5) Purge.

 The challenge of living comfortably in a small home continues even after move-in day.
 It's important to reevaluate your belongings every few months.
 If you have not used an item in those few months, it's probably time to say good-bye.
 This is not the time to hang onto items you think might be useful at the next duty station.
-If you're not using it now, toss and then replace later if you find you actually need it.
+If you're not using it now, toss and then replace it later if you find you actually need it.
 Ask yourself the four essential questions I shared in How to Sort Your Belongings Before PCS: 4 Essential Questions if you need extra help deciding what needs to go.

 Need more tips for making space in your small place?
 Click below!